800-756-6168Contact Us nav toggle

 Surveys that only use questions with number ratings (quantitative questions) are tempting because they require your customers to spend less time on their feedback, but responses to open-ended survey questions (qualitative questions) are also important.
 Responses to open-ended survey questions are the key to understanding what additional quantitative survey questions should be included on your next survey.

-A customer survey is an opportunity for your customer to be heard and a properly written survey gives insight not achievable by other methods.
-Micah Solomon, a contributing writer to Forbes, states, “A survey should include free-form text fields to identify novel responses that you may not have even considered and to offer your customers an opportunity to express themselves.”
+A customer survey is an opportunity for your customer to be heard, and a properly written survey gives insight not achievable by other methods.
+As Micah Solomon, a contributing writer to Forbes, puts it: “A survey should include free-form text fields to identify novel responses that you may not have even considered and to offer your customers an opportunity to express themselves.”

 3. Show your customers you listened to them.